drewherron/keykammer/README.md

 This might best be explained by describing an instance of actual use.

-Alice runs the program using a picture of her dog as the keyfile: `./keykammer fluffy.jpg`.
+Alice runs the program using a picture of her dog as the keyfile: `keykammer fluffy.jpg`.
 A SHA-256 hash is created from the file, to be used as both the room ID and the key to encrypt any messages.
 On a remote discovery server, no existing room is found with that room ID, so the room becomes `LISTED` (i.e., Alice's IP address is associated with that room ID).

 Bob runs the program with the same file.
 Hashing the file provides him with the room ID.
 The remote discovery server looks up Alice's IP address by this room ID, and connects Bob *directly* to Alice's room.
 The two users now have a private chatroom, directly encrypted using a key based on their arbitrary keyfile.